 A cauliflower cake recipe that uses coconut flour, keeping it gluten free and low carb.
-A savoury cake that is a great alternative to a quiche or frittata.
+A savory cake that is a great alternative to a quiche or frittata.
+This savory low-carb cauliflower cake is a versatile dish that can be customized with different herbs, spices, and toppings according to your taste preferences.
+Enjoy!

 Reading the reviews of his cake made me smile with the one comment by someone exclaiming in wonder at who would make a cake out of cauliflower.
 Bless, I thought.
 They have no low carb friends.
 They need to step over to our side of the tracks where cauliflower is king!
 I wonder what they would make of my chocolate cauliflower cake?